JuliaFolds2/StableTasks.jl/README.md

 ## `StableTasks.@fetch` and `StableTasks.@fetchfrom`

-For convenience, and similar to at Distributed.jl, we also provide `@fetch` and `@fetchfrom` macros:
+For convenience, and in analogy to at Distributed.jl, we also provide `@fetch` and `@fetchfrom` macros:

 ```julia
 julia> StableTasks.@fetch 3+3